Destinée Doukaga

 Destinée Hermella Doukaga (born 1983) is a politician, writer, and pilot in the Republic of the Congo.
-She is the leader of the Patriotic Front party and has served as minister of youth and civic education from 2016 to 2021, then minister of tourism since 2021.
+She is the leader of the Patriotic Front party and has served as minister of youth and civic education from 2016 to 2021, then minister of tourism from 2021 to 2022.

 Early life and education

 Doukaga was born 1983 in Dolisie, the capital of the Republic of the Congo's Niari department.
 Her childhood was marked by the absence of her father and the early death of her mother.

 Her name is sometimes written Destinée Armelia Doukaga or Destinée Ermela Doukaga.

 Doukaga is trained as a pilot, having learned to fly in Belgium after graduating with a degree in mechanical engineering from Marien Ngouabi University.
 She worked as a Dassault Mirage F1 mechanic, then as a professional pilot.

 After entering politics, she returned to school thorough distance learning, studying public administration at the University of Poitiers in France.